vertebral-segmenter/vertebral-segmenter/README.md

 1. Add bender's ssh public key to CC
 2. SSH into bender
-3. Run the following command to copy source data
+3. Run the following command to copy source data for pretrain

 ```sh
 # Where data reside on bender